Two directors of Floors-2-Go have been handed suspended prison sentences after the retail chain collapsed into administration for a third time.

 It emerged that the two men, along with fellow directors Parjinder Sangha and David Vizor, had taken hundreds of thousands of pounds out of Floors-2-Go owner Nixon & Hope.

 All four directors were found to be in contempt of court.
 Sangha was fined £4,500 and Vizor £1,800.
-Robert Hodges was given a six-month suspended jail sentence and his brother received a fourth-month suspended sentence.
+Robert Hodges was given a six-month suspended jail sentence and his brother received a four-month suspended sentence.